prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 * ``query.queue-config-file``:
   Specifies the file to read the :doc:`/admin/queue` from.

+* ``jmx.rmiregistry.port``:
+  Specifies the port for the JMX RMI registry.
+JMX clients should connect to this port.

 * ``jmx.rmiserver.port``:
   Specifies the port for the JMX RMI server.
 Presto exports many metrics